Header Image 1

 Literature Component (50%)

-• Studying a verse text in Latin: those taking GCSE Latin in 2025 and 2026, will study a section from Virgil’s Aeneid I depicting the aftermath of the Trojan War.
+• Studying a verse text in Latin: those taking GCSE Latin in 2027and 2028, will study a section from Virgil’s Metamorphoses about the myth of Pyramus and Thisbe.

-• Studying a prose set text in Latin: those taking GCSE Latin in 2025 and 2026, will study Tacitus’ account of the life and downfall of Messalina, the wife of Emperor Claudius.
+• Studying a prose set text in Latin: those taking GCSE Latin in 2027 and 2028, will study sections from the Roman authors Aulus Gellius.

 • Learning analytical skills – through appreciation of and writing about the texts we study